-Book early and save: Yes - If you book Supersaver tickets (more info is available on the SBB ticket guide below)
+Book early and save: Yes - If you book Supersaver tickets (more info is available on the the SBB ticket guide below).

-You may need to search through the departures to find them using the ‘earlier’ and ‘later’ buttons; the Supersaver tickets tend to sell out particularly quickly on this route.
+You may need to search through the departures to find these 'Supersaver' tickets using the ‘earlier’ and ‘later’ button.
+So try and be flexible with your departure and arrival times.

 Online bookings open: up to two months ahead of the travel date

-Seat reservations are optional on both the Swiss IC and German ICE trains used on this route, so seats won't be automatically assigned when booking online.
+Seat reservations are optional on Swiss IC trains, so seats won't be assigned when booking online.

-You can book reservations online, AFTER you have booked a ticket, by using the SBB (Swiss national railways) seat reservation service OR request and pay for a reservation when booking at a station ticket office.
+You can book reservations online for journeys by these IC trains, AFTER you have booked a ticket, by using the SBB (Swiss national railways) **seat reservation service ** OR request a reservation when booking at a station ticket office.